All protocols submitted to the IRB must utilize an appropriate recruitment and consent

 research subjects’ consent to participate in the study.
 Participants should be aware that they are in a research study, who is conducting

-the study and for what reason, and know that their participation is voluntary.
-One
+the study and for what reason, and that their participation is voluntary.
+One approach

-approach is to attach a consent -type document with the pertinent information (“elements
+is to attach a consent -type document with the pertinent information (“elements of

-Individuals may also be given information on the study to take with.
-When documentation
+Individuals may also be given information on the study to take with them.
+In circumstances

-A waiver of documentation of consent may be requested by putting the request on a
+A waiver of documentation of consent may be requested by checking the appropriate